NREL/tyche/docs/cheat-sheet.rst

 Investment Dataset
 ^^^^^^^^^^^^^^^^^^

-An Investment, similar to a Scenario, is a combination of Tranches that represents a particular R&D strategy.
+An Investment is a combination of Tranches that represents a particular R&D strategy.

-The *investments* dataset provides a separate way to look at making R&D investments.
-Combining individual tranches allows users to explore and optimize R&D investment amounts, but it may be the case that there are specific strategies that users wish to explore, without optimizing.
-In this case, the *investments* dataset is used to define specific combinations of tranches that are of interest.
+The *investments* dataset specifies a set of options for making R&D investments within the decision context.
+Combining individual Tranches into an Investment allows users to evaluate and compare the impacts of different investment strategies without performing optimization.
 A data dictionary for the *investments* dataset is given in :numref:`tbl-investmentsdict`.

 .. _tbl-investmentsdict:
 .. table:: Data dictionary for the *investments* dataset.